The Grind Fitness Chaos 4000 Power Rack has one of the best names in fitness.

 The safeties on the Chaos 4000 are too short to do much good, and they aren’t flush with the uprights, which makes them unsafe.

-Because the safeties are too short, every time you do a squat, you have to be close to the rack.
+Because the safeties are too short, every time you do a squat, you have to be close to the power cage uprights.
 Many buyers have commented, saying they’ve hit the j-cups on the way up.

 J-Cups Don’t Lock In & Wiggle